 One bite of that rehydrated mess swore me off of cooking with food storage ingredients for a good long while.

-Alas, if only I had had a tasty introduction to freeze-dried foods!
+Alas, if only I had had a tasty introduction to freeze-dried foods or had known how to make bad meals taste good, and good ones taste amazing.

 Freeze-dried foods don’t have to be a mystery